mpatters99/arduino-non-blocking-project/README.md

 I used a step motor as well as the HC_SR04.
 If you use any of this code, I suggest you compare it to code from other more experienced programmers as I am still learning.

+// this program should have 5 tabs.
+Sorry I couldn't figure how how to auto create them. distanceWithAdds.ino  // this is where main() resides HC_SR04_check.ino     // this checks to see if the HC_SR04 detects something within 20cm HC_SR04_flash.ino     // this flashes the LEDS depending on what the HC_SR04 reports setup.ino             // I moved the setup to a separate file stepMotor.ino         // this runs constantly but, only moves the step motor if conditions are met

-The source should be taken from click_me_first.zip.
-I also added a terrible schematic (jpg) of the configuration for my own personal notes.
+I also added a terrible schematic of the configuration for my own personal notes.